Petrosz007/msc-thesis/chapters/examples.typ

 My GPT with MONKE reduced the number of test cases to 22.
 This is 40% of the original test set.

 In conclusion, my GPT implementation generated all the test cases that were mentioned in the book.
-It also generated a few more test cases, but most of them can be reduced with Graph Reduction.
+It also generated a few more test cases, but most of them can be reduced with graph reduction.
 The graph reduction reduced the number of test cases by a similar percentage than the reduction in the book.

-*Hypothesis:* The 4 additional test cases in the reduced test set are because of M34, M35 (ONs), the breaking of B42 into M47 + M48, and breaking B15 into M16 + M18.
-These are additional test cases which weren't in the book and these NTuples (test cases) can't be intersected with other NTuples, so they remain in the reduced graph.
-We can see, that #8 is M34, #4 is M35.
-I couldn't really trace back the effect of B42 and B15.
+*Hypothesis:* The 4 additional test cases in the reduced test set are due to M34, M35 (ONs), the breaking of B42 into M47 and M48, and breaking B15 into M16 and M18.
+These are additional test cases which weren't in the book.
+These NTuples (test cases) can't be intersected with other NTuples, so they remain in the reduced graph.
+We can see, that \#8 is M34, \#4 is M35.
+I couldn't trace back the effect of B42 and B15.

 // #pagebreak()